matfumis/little-man-computer/readme.md

 ### Compiling and Running

-The program compiles and runs the `.lmc`in a single command. the format has to be the following
+The program compiles and runs the `.lmc` in a single command.
+The format has to be the following:

 `python3 <path-to-main.py> <path-to-lmc-source> --input <input-values> --mode <standard/steps>`